praegustatorx/client/README.md

 ## VSCode Extensions.
 These extensions are optional, but they are good to have.

-React Native Tools.
+1. React Native Tools.

-React Native/React/Redux snippets.
+2. React Native/React/Redux snippets.

-Prettier.
+3.Prettier.

 # Running the app.
 `cd client`

 `npm start`